New York Giants: Final Predictions for 53-Man Roster Cuts

 Geno Smith might have been guilty of making some boneheaded and costly decisions this preseason, but snap for snap, he's had the better showing between the veteran backup quarterbacks.

-Going into Thursday night's preseason finale, Smith leads the Giants quarterbacks in passing yards (244), and has completed 60.5 percent of his pass attempts, a sneeze under team leader Eli Manning's 60.7 percent.
+Going into Thursday night's preseason finale, he leads the Giants quarterbacks in passing yards (244), and has completed 60.5 percent of his pass attempts, a sneeze under team leader Eli Manning's 60.7 percent.

-Johnson, who I have not making the roster, has been the king of the check-down passes, a guy who except for the 57-yard catch-and-run by Travis Rudolph has had no success with throwing passes beyond 15 yards.
+Johnson has been the king of the check-down passes, a guy who—except for the 57-yard catch-and-run by Travis Rudolph—has had no success with throwing passes beyond 15 yards.

 So long as Manning is still standing, the Giants won't have to worry about the backup quarterback spot.

-If Manning should have to miss time early, the offense would probably be in better hands with Smith at the helm given that he can lead the team down the field versus Johnson, who's more of a game manager.
+If Manning should have to miss time early, the offense would probably be in better hands with Smith at the helm given that he can lead the team down the field as opposed to Johnson, who's more of a game manager.

 P.S.
-Don't be surprised if by the mid- to late-part of the season.
-Webb, projected to be the third quarterback on the depth chart, leapfrogs over Smith for the No. 2 job.
-But if you’re wondering if the Giants just go with two quarterbacks, I’d say there’s a very, very small chance of that happening.
+Don't be surprised if, by the mid to late part of the season, Webb—projected to be the third quarterback on the depth chart—leapfrogs Smith for the No. 2 job.

+If you're wondering if the Giants will just go with two quarterbacks, I'd say there's a very small chance of that happening.

 Running Backs